Amplatzer Steerable Delivery Sheath Complications

 Pericardial Effusion

 ASDS complications can include fluid build-up in the space around the heart, known as pericardial effusion.
 The risk is higher in procedures using a device like the ASDS to close large defects.
 Incomplete closure can lead to interrupted blood supply and fluid buildup.
+According to a report, this was the most common complication associated with insertion of this device, following air embolism.

 - A pericardial effusion can prevent the heart from pumping blood normally.